 Wake early to a delicious French breakfast, before motoring up to St. Jean Cap Ferrat for lunch.
 Take a walk through the fine gardens along the coast.
-After lunch you can cruise to Villefranche to spend the night.
-Get a taxi up to the famous medieval walled village of Eze and enjoy a walk around this very quaint town built onto a hillside.
+After lunch, cruise to Villefranche to spend the night.
+Take a taxi up to the famous medieval walled village of Eze and enjoy a walk around this very quaint town built on a hillside.
 Have dinner ashore or on board.

 After breakfast, steam to St Tropez, a busy cosmopolitan town with a selection of international boutiques.
 Have lunch aboard or at one of the many alfresco restaurants that line the port.
 Spend the afternoon exploring this town that never sleeps.
 In the evening enjoy the chic harbor night life.
 Overnight.

-After breakfast cruise around the headland to the famous Pampelonne beach.
-Take a swim and enjoy the sun as you relax before lunch perhaps visiting Club 55.
-Enjoy the stunning scenery and clear waters as you cruise up to Ile de Porquerolles to anchor.
+After breakfast cruise around the headland to the famous Pampelonne Beach.
+Take a swim and enjoy the sun as you relax, perhaps visiting Club 55 for lunch.
+Enjoy the stunning scenery and clear waters as you cruise to Ile de Porquerolles to anchor.
 Overnight.

-Go ashore for a walk or explore the network of caves by tender along the stunning island coastline before your yacht heads over to the other islands of Iles d’Hyeres.
+Go ashore for a walk or explore the network of caves by tender along the stunning island coastline before cruising to the other islands of Iles d’Hyeres.
 There are many picturesque places to anchor that are ideal settings for dinner on board on the top deck.
 Cruise overnight to Cannes.

 Wake up anchored off Cannes and gaze across the famous Croisette.
-The old town of Cannes has beautiful cobbled streets, along which you can shop for fine food products, and trendy clothing.
+The old town of Cannes has beautiful cobbled streets, with shops for fine food products, and boutiques with trendy clothing.
 Enjoy a drink ashore before the sun sets.
 Enjoy dinner on board or ashore.

 Juan Les Pins

 Leave early for Juan Les Pins.
 Enjoy lunch at the famous Hotel du Cap.
-In the afternoon, relax on anchor with a quiet book or perhaps take a swim and enjoy water sports or a quiet book in the sun.
-Leave late in the afternoon for your cruise to Antibes.
-Enjoy your last evening on board for dinner, or stroll the cobble streets of Antibes and have dinner ashore.
+In the afternoon, relax on anchor with a quiet book or perhaps take a swim and enjoy water sports and fun in the sun.
+Leave late in the afternoon to cruise to Antibes.
+Enjoy the last evening on board for dinner on the aft deck, or stroll the cobbled streets of Antibes and have dinner ashore.

-After breakfast, an early cruise back to Nice for your Flight home.
+After breakfast, cruise back to Nice to disembark.

 Board in the port of Ajaccio.
-This town, first established by the city state of Genoa in the 1400’s is the birthplace of Napoleon Bonaparte.
-A busy little town with the old citadel right next to the main harbor, where the old city buildings, with an Italianate feel, ring the main quay.
+This town, first established by the city state of Genoa in the 1400’s, is the birthplace of Napoleon Bonaparte.
+This is a busy little town with the old citadel right next to the main harbor, and where old city buildings, with an Italianate feel, ring the main quay.
 Visit ashore, and explore the little streets and shops.
 At night this town comes alive with nightlife.
-Stay in the port or head to a quiet anchorage in the Bay of Ajaccio.
-Overnight.
+Dock overnight.

-10 nm south of Ajaccio are les Iles Sanguinaires, a tiny archipelago to enjoy a swim.
-Cruise a few more miles to Anse de Cacalu, a lovely little bay to anchor for lunch.
+10 nautical miles south of Ajaccio are les Iles Sanguinaires, a tiny archipelago in which to enjoy a swim.
+Cruise a few more miles to Anse de Cacalu, a lovely little bay, and anchor for lunch.
 In the afternoon cruise to Propriano, at the bottom of Valinco bay to overnight.
-Situated on an incline of hills with a grandstand view over Propriano, hike up to Olmeto, a beautiful little village, and a reflection of old Corsica with tiled gabled roofs and old cobblestoned streets.
+Situated on an incline of hills with a grandstand view over Propriano, hike up to Olmeto, a quaint little village, reflecting old Corsica with buildings with tiled gabled roofs lineing old cobble-stoned streets.

-In the am cruise to “Scoglio Bianco” where you can anchor in the middle of a tiny inland creek feeding out into the bay creating beautiful turquoise water surrounded by white granite rocks worn into unique shapes.
-This is a great spot to anchor for lunch and a swim, or anchor in front of the nice sand beach of Plage d’argent, if the weather allows.
-After lunch cruise to the quiet uninhabited Lavezzi Islands for a lovely anchorage to overnight.
+In the am cruise to “Scoglio Bianco” to anchor where a tiny inland creek feeds out into the bay creating beautiful turquoise water which is surrounded by white granite rocks worn into unique shapes.
+This is a gorgeous spot to anchor for lunch and a swim, or anchor in front of the nice sand beach of Plage d’argent, if the weather allows.
+After lunch cruise to the quiet uninhabited Lavezzi Islands to anchor overnight away from it all.

-Explore this dreamy archipelago, which only has one lighthouse, and two cemeteries where the 750 crew of the Semillante are buried; a boat which sank in 1855.
+Explore this dreamy archipelago, which only has one lighthouse, and two cemeteries where the 750 crew of the Semillante, which sank in 1855, are buried.
 The island coves are a terrific location for relaxing and enjoying water sports and swimming, while the fine sandy beaches offer a taste of paradise.
 After lunch sail from Sardinia to Alghero, once a holding of the Spanish Castillians.
 Overnight

-A flourishing fishing port, Alghero has a picturesque and well-preserved old town enclosed in a stout girdle of walls; surrounded by the new town laid out in a grid of parallel streets that are home to various hotels and restaurants.
-The town is very Spanish in flavor; a cultural feel created by the invasion in 1354 by Pedro IV of Aragon.
-The narrow cobbled streets of the old town are lined with flamboyantly decorated churches and buildings with wrought-iron balconies that house boutiques, cafes, and the workshops of craftsmen creating jewelry and other souvenirs out of the famed coral of Alghero.
+A flourishing fishing port, Alghero has a picturesque and well-preserved old town enclosed in a stout girdle of walls; surrounded by the new town which is laid out in a grid of parallel streets with hotels, shops, bars and restaurants.
+The town has a very Spanish flavor; a cultural feel established by the invasion in 1354 of the armies of Pedro IV of Aragon.
+The narrow cobbled streets of the old town are lined with churches and buildings with facades decorated with wrought-iron balconies.
+Within are boutiques, cafes, and the workshops of craftsmen creating jewelry and other souvenirs out of the famed coral of Alghero.
 Explore this area enjoying the many beaches and little bays.
 Overnight.

-Cruise to Santa Teresa, right across from Bonifacio and Corsica, well known for lovely long sandy beaches.
-On the way, enjoy one of a number of lovely little bays, and beaches with beautiful water for lunch and a swim.
+Cruise to Santa Teresa, directly across from Bonifacio, Corsica, and well known for lovely long sandy beaches.
+On the way, enjoy one of a number of lovely little bays, and beaches with beautiful water in which to anchor for lunch and a swim.

 In the morning spend time along this coast before heading to Bonifacio, enjoying the water, water sports and swimming.
 Later in the afternoon, cruise into Bonifacio Harbor.
 Approaching Bonifacio by sea is spectacular as the Old Town medieval village is clinging to the tops of the white chalk cliffs surrounding the harbor entrance.
-Before or after dinner walk up to explore the old walled medieval town of Bonifacio.
+Before or after dinner take a walk to explore the walled medieval Old Town of Bonifacio.